Bugs Bunny's 3rd Movie: 1001 Rabbit Tales

 Bugs Bunny's 3rd Movie: 1001 Rabbit Tales (also known as Bugs Bunny's 1001 Rabbit Tales) is a 1982 American animated fantasy comedy film produced and directed by Friz Freleng.
-It combines classic Warner Bros. cartoon shorts with new animation, with Bugs Bunny serving as the story host.
+It combines classic Warner Bros. cartoon shorts with new animation.

 Plot

 Bugs Bunny and Daffy Duck assume roles as sales representatives for the Rambling House Publishing Company, competing for a prestigious grand prize awarded to the top-performing salesman.
 Each assigned to different locales — Bugs to Pismo Beach, California and Daffy to Thermopolis — the two embark on separate journeys characterized by a series of absurd and humorous encounters.

 Daffy's misadventures commence when he inadvertently crashes into Porky Pig's residence during a winter storm, seeking refuge after destroying a stuffed duck.
 Meanwhile, Bugs finds himself in a jungle and adopts the guise of a baby ape to evade danger.
 Their paths converge as they reunite and venture towards Pismo Beach, only to stumble upon a cave filled with treasure in a dry desert.

 Bugs subsequently finds himself coerced into entertaining Sultan Yosemite Sam's spoiled son, Prince Abba-Dabba, with a series of parodied fairy tales.
 Despite attempts to escape, Bugs remains ensnared in the storytelling duties, while Daffy, in pursuit of riches, encounters a magic lamp in the cave.
 His attempt to exploit the lamp for profit backfires when a genie emerges, prompting Daffy's chaotic flight through the desert in search of water.

 Bugs devises a clever escape plan involving a ruse with boiling oil, allowing him to elude Sam's clutches and reunite with Daffy.
 However, Daffy's eagerness to exploit the palace for book sales results in further misfortune.
 Bugs and Daffy ultimately depart into the sunset, with Daffy stripped of his feathers.